(Presione aquí para Español)

 Jorge Ospina and Sergio Petro (Cerro Matoso Company (BHP Billiton), Colombia Environmental Management in Cerro Matoso)

-Dinner: Heather Henry (Health Science Administrator, National Institute of Environmental Health Sciences, USA) – The Importance of Health, Ecological, and Regulatory Communities in Socially Responsible Mining
+Dinner: Heather Henry (Health Science Administrator, National Institute of Environmental Health Sciences, USA) – The Importance of Health, Ecological, and Global Communities in Socially Responsible Mining

 Day 2 – September 9, 2014: